cseelhoff/RimThreaded/README.md

 CHANGE LOG:

+Version 2.4.2 - The Lost Ewok Farmer
+-Fixed bug with Trees not spawning
+-Fixed bug with colonists not harvesting mature crops

 Version 2.4.1 - Tatooine Moisture Farm
 -Optimized Performance for Harvesting Job
 -Fixed Caravan not being able to leave map bug #564